 What to Do About Chronic Sinus Issues?

-Some of the include nausea, fatigue, bad breath, a sore throat, a cough that tends to be worse at night, ear pain, aching in the teeth and jaw, pain and tenderness of the cheeks/nose/eyes/forehead, difficulty breathing, and a thick discharge from the nose.
+Some of the common symptoms of sinus infections can include nausea, fatigue, bad breath, a sore throat, a cough that tends to be worse at night, ear pain, aching in the teeth and jaw, pain and tenderness of the cheeks/nose/eyes/forehead, difficulty breathing, and a thick discharge from the nose.

 There are a number of treatment options available including nasal corticosteroids, antibiotics, surgery, and immunotherapy among others.